Hopelab Logo

 • Increase in self-efficacy in young cancer patients

-Confident in the game’s clinical effectiveness, Hopelab deployed Re-Mission through a network of partners including Cigna, the Starlight Foundation, and the ESA Foundation.
-Delivering interventions at scale would not be possible without a devoted network of partners, hospital systems, clinicians, nurses, child life specialists, and caregivers.
+Confident in the game’s clinical effectiveness, Hopelab deployed Re-Mission to young cancer patients through a network of partners, including Cigna, the Starlight Foundation, and the ESA Foundation.
+Delivering interventions at scale would not be possible without a devoted network of philanthropic partners, hospital systems, clinicians, nurses, child life specialists, and caregivers.
 To date, Hopelab has distributed more than 200,000 copies of Re-Mission in 81 countries.
 In doing so, we’ve helped 135,000 patients adhere to their cancer treatments and gain a greater sense of personal empowerment over their disease.

-Hopelab’s learnings from our first project would go on to inform much of our future and current work, providing insights into the link between behavioral science and physical health, youth co-creation, the power of partnerships, and investment opportunities.
+Hopelab’s learnings from our first project would inform much of our future and current work, providing insights into the link between behavioral science and physical health, youth co-creation, the power of partnerships, and investment opportunities.

 Minion from Re-Mission 2 Game